ros2-rust/ros2_rust/README.md

 Sounds great, how can I try this out?
 -------------------------------------

-The following steps were last tested on Ubuntu 20.04.
 Here, the Foxy distribution of ROS 2 is used, but newer distributions can be used by simply replacing 'foxy' with the distribution name.

 ```
 # First, make sure to have ROS 2 and vcstool installed (alternatively, install vcstool with pip):